 “How long do I have?” he asked.

-“I can’t say for sure,” the doctor replied, “but it will be this spring.
+“I can’t say for sure,” the doctor replied in a quiet, but kind tone, “but it will be this spring.
 I think you have about 5-7 weeks.”

-I turned my head and stared out the window, realizing Dad might not live long enough to see the azaleas bloom in Washington DC.
-They were his favorite plant and something I had always associated with him.
-When I was a child, he’d built a miniature greenhouse in our garden using an old wooden framed window.
-He’d demonstrated how to grow azaleas from cuttings using a special root stimulating hormone that looked like Noxzema to a seven-year-old.
+I turned my head away and stared out the window, realizing Dad might not live long enough to see the azaleas bloom in Washington DC.
+Azaleas were his favorite plants and something I had always associated with him.
+When I was a child, he’d built a miniature greenhouse in our garden using an old wooden window frame.
+He’d demonstrated how to grow azaleas from cuttings using a special root stimulating hormone that looked like Noxzema to me.
 Tears filled my eyes at the memory.

 Dad, however, seemed to brighten up immediately, even sitting up straighter at these words.